I follow my nose whenever I travel in China. But sometimes I get really lost and rely on a China maps app.

 For instance, Google Play is blocked in China.
 If you get a VPN though, you’ll be able to use Google Play.

-5. Use Google Maps for Chinese street signs
+3. Use a translation app for Chinese street signs

 Although you’ll see some English in the major tourist areas, you’ll only find Chinese characters and maybe pinyin (the Romanized spelling of Mandarin) on China’s street signs.